Ensign of the United States: Power Squadrons ensign

-The United States Power Squadrons (or USPS) is a non-profit educational organization, founded in 1914, whose mission is to improve maritime safety and enjoyability through classes in seamanship, navigation, and other related subjects.
-The USPS comprises approximately 45,000 members organized into 450 squadrons across the United States and in some U.S. territories.
-It is America's largest non-profit boating organization and has been honored by three U.S. presidents for its civil contributions.
+The United States Power Squadrons (or USPS) is a non-profit educational organization whose mission is to improve maritime safety and enjoyability through classes in seamanship, navigation, and other related subjects.
 In 1914, it adopted its own flag, which was then patented in 1916.
 This flag may be worn as a signal flag on the signal hoist, typically in the starboard rigging.
 Despite its name and the original intent of its designers, it was never recognized by the U.S. government or navy as a national ensign; however, some smaller boats will wear this flag in place of a national ensign, usually because they lack a mast and do not operate outside home waters.
 The U.S. Power Squadrons manual of flag etiquette states, "The preferred location for flying the USPS ensign is the starboard yardarm or spreader halyard.
 It may be worn there day and night."